How we discovered the correlation between cute dogs and revenue in our search for web traffic. You won’t believe what happened next!

 We tried to keep the project alive but without the ”boost” feature it wasn’t profitable.
 At the same time, our other content and translation business was taking off.
 Our content writers and translators were always busy with work that was paid up front, creating SEO optimized texts for internet businesses.
 So we decided to wrap up, cut our losses and move on.
 The ride was over.

-Five Lessons learned
+Five Lessons learned on Web Traffic

 - A good headline and picture will make people click.